Twelve12com/wp-docker-builder/README.md

 	* Installs the Wordpress
 	* Adds the administrator user that's defined in **".env"** file
 		* Hides the admin bar from frontend
-		* Closes the the "Welcome" box on dashboard
-		* Closes the the "Try Gutenberg" box on dashboard
-	* Adds the developer user that's defined in **".env"** file
-		* Hides the admin bar from frontend
-		* Closes the the "Welcome" box on dashboard
+		* Closes the the "Welcome" box on dashboar
-		* Closes the the "Try Gutenberg" box on dashboard
 	* Discourages search engines from indexing this site
 	* Updates the tagline as defined in **".env"** file
 	* Updates the timezone as defined in **".env"** file